dpnm-ni/2019-ni-deployment-prediction/README.md

 3. Calculation of optimal placements for the above mentioned problem instances.
 4. Extraction of optimal placement information from solver log files.
 5. Consolidation of solver results.
 6. Generation of training data for deployment decisions by using solver results to extract features and deployment decisions.
+A detailed overview of extracted features is provided in `code/full-pipeline/feature-description.txt`.
 7. Training of supervised machine learning models using the H2O framework [7].

 ## Components / Structure